robin-ochieng/Shiny-Rhino/README.md

 # Shiny-Rhino
-##You can start a Rhino project by running
+You can start a Rhino project by running
         rhino::init("my_app")

-##1.
-Rhino File Structure.
+1. Rhino File Structure.
     Main Source Files
 - app.R -
 - app - where the shiny application lives it contains